Design effective tracks

 Design is a creative process by nature.
 You can propose a design flow and method like in this document, but you cannot give a detailed sequence of 'do this, do that'-instructions for designing.
 So it's up to you and your creativity to apply TSD in your track design.

 And when you do so, you will discover that the TSD balance differs from track to track.
 A track with the goal to inform about your software will focus on telling and showing.
 And a track that aims to instruct your software will focus on doing.

 So, yes, it depends to what extent you apply each part of TSD in a track.
 But always hold the three learner types in mind when you start thinking about the setup of your tracks.
-And ensure that you address the tell, show, and do part to engage all your learners.
+Make sure that you address the tell, show, and do part to engage all of your learners.